Indigenous Performance

 devised/directed

 A ritual devised in collaboration with the Metamorphosis Theatre, St. Petersburg, Russia., 1992.
-The group was devoted to the exploration of pre-Christian, Slavic rituals and was an organ of the White Doves, a five hundred-year-old spiritual cult.
-The performance was subsequently shown on Russian national television and subsequently toured to the Ural Mountain region.
-Devised/Directed by Thomas Riccio.
-Created through improvisation of trance experiences.
+The group was devoted to exploring pre-Christian Slavic rituals and was an organ of the White Doves, a five-hundred-year-old spiritual cult.
+The performance was shown on Russian national television, and the Ural Mountains region was toured.
+It was devised/directed by Thomas Riccio and created through the improvisation of trance experiences.
 A selection from the ending of the performance.
 Presented in the Baltic House Theatre lobby.

 Naam/Gen eehu